xbeat/Machine-Learning/README.md

 The atexit module in Python provides a simple interface to register functions to be called when a program exits.
 This module is particularly useful for cleanup operations, closing files, or performing final actions before the Python interpreter shuts down.

+## Evaluating Model Performance with Loss Functions

+Introduction to Loss Functions

+Loss functions are fundamental components in machine learning that measure how well a model's predictions match the actual values.
+They quantify the difference between predicted and true values, guiding the optimization process during training.

+## Auto-Document Retrieval for Improved RAG Systems

+Auto-Document Retrieval: The Future of RAG

+Auto-Document Retrieval is an advanced technique that enhances Retrieval-Augmented Generation (RAG) systems.
+It autonomously selects and retrieves relevant documents from large datasets, improving the quality and relevance of generated content.
+This approach combines the power of machine learning with efficient information retrieval methods to create more accurate and context-aware AI-generated responses.

 ## Heap Data Structure in Python

 Introduction to Heaps